kbmackenzie/mewlix/README.md

 ### Lexical scoping
 Meowscript supports lexical scoping.
 A variable is always local to the block it was first defined in.
 If a variable already exists in the global scope, however, it can (and will) be mutated inside functions.

-To ensure a variable will always be local and will always overshadow any variable with the same name in the outer scope, a cat can use the 'mew' keyword.
+To ensure a variable will always be local and will always overshadow any variable with the same name in the outer scope, use the 'mew' keyword.
 It's very similar to the 'local' keyword in Lua!

 ```lua
 cat = "Jake" -- This variable is global.